btesterc/Pilatus/README.md

 Welcome, BRAVE HERO!

-You stand in fron of the legendary Mount Pilatus, and your grand adventure begins now.
+You stand in front of the legendary Mount Pilatus, and your grand adventure begins now.
-Your mission?
-To gather as many treasures as you can while facing dazzling dragons.
+Your mission is to gather as many treasures as you can while facing dazzling dragons.
 You will rescue captured princesses, uncover great fortunes, find a book of wisdom, and in the end, you may even have the chance to save the world!